tkc/sec-scan/README.md

 Privacy Risk Scanner for Local Documents

-Local-Sec is a powerful CLI tool for detecting personal information in documents and identifying privacy risks.
+sec-scan is a powerful CLI tool for detecting personal information in documents and identifying privacy risks.
 It helps prevent accidental leakage of sensitive information by scanning files for personal data before they are shared or published.